Abu Salih Mansur: Biography

 Abu Salih governed several provinces during the reign of Isma'il ibn Ahmad and Ahmad Samani.
 The first time he is mentioned as a governor is in 902 when he was appointed as governor of Ray by Isma'il ibn Ahmad who had conquered territory as far as Qazvin in Iran.
-During his governorship of Ray, he became friend with Muhammad ibn Zakariya al-Razi, a famous Persian scholar.
-In 910, or 911, he was appointed as governor of Sistan by Ahmad Samani.
-However, Abu Salih's oppressive taxation policies sparked a revolt in Sistan within in 912, led by the Khariji Muhammad ibn Hurmuz, who was a supporter of the Saffarid Amr ibn Ya'qub.
-Abu Salih was then taken prisoner until the rebellion was crushed by a Samanid army under Husain ibn 'Ali Marvarrudhi in 913.
+During his governorship of Ray, he became friends with Muhammad ibn Zakariya al-Razi, a famous Persian scholar.
+In 910 or 911, he was appointed as governor of Sistan by Ahmad Samani.
+However, Abu Salih's oppressive taxation policies sparked a revolt in Sistan in 912, led by the Khariji Muhammad ibn Hurmuz, who was a supporter of the Saffarid Amr ibn Ya'qub.
+Abu Salih was taken prisoner until the rebellion was crushed by a Samanid army under Husain ibn 'Ali Marvarrudhi in 913.
 'Amr was sent to Samarkand, while the other rebel leaders were killed.
 Simjur al-Dawati then replaced Mansur as governor of Sistan.

-In 914, Mansur was appointed governor of Khorasan, but anarchy unleashed by the death of Ahmad ibn Ismail and the ascent to the throne of the 8-year-old child Nasr II.
-Mansur's father, Ishaq ibn Ahmad, revolted at Samarkand, while Mansur proclaimed himself as Emir of Nishapur, and several other cities.

-He died a natural death in Nishapur probably in 915, before an army sent against him led by Hammuya ibn Ali reached the city.
+In 914, Mansur was appointed governor of Khorasan, but anarchy was unleashed by the death of Ahmad ibn Ismail and the ascent to the throne of the 8-year-old child Nasr II.
+Mansur's father, Ishaq ibn Ahmad, revolted in Samarkand, while Mansur proclaimed himself as Emir of Nishapur, and several other cities.
+Mansur died a natural death in Nishapur probably in 915, before an army sent against him led by Hammuya ibn Ali reached the city.